What is a short follicular phase?

 Why would I have a short follicular phase?

-There are two possibilities as to why your eggs are getting released too quickly:
+Here are some possibilities as to why your eggs are getting released too quickly:

-- Your brakes aren’t working.
-The brakes that slow down egg maturation are your androgens (male type hormones).
-DHEAs and testosterone act as moderators that don’t allow estrogen to get the egg ready too quickly before it has had time to fully mature.
+Your brakes aren’t working.
+The brakes that slow down egg maturation are your androgens (male-type hormones).
+DHEAs and testosterone act as moderators that don’t allow estrogen to get the egg ready too quickly before it has had time to mature fully.
 Where do these brakes come from?
 Most of your DHEAs is produced by your adrenal glands (your stress glands).
 A significant amount of your testosterone also comes from your adrenal glands.
-Keeping your adrenals healthy and running well is vital to healthy hormone balance and fertility.
-Adrenal glands need vitamin C, B5, B6, Magnesium and Zinc to function well.
-Stress can deplete these vitamins and minerals, which compromises the function of your adrenal glands.
+Keeping your adrenals healthy and running is vital to healthy hormone balance and fertility.
+To function well, adrenal glands need vitamins C, B5, B6, Magnesium and Zinc.
+Stress can deplete these vitamins and minerals, compromising your adrenal glands’ function.